farismismar/eesc7v86-fall22/README.md

-# Machine Learning in Wireless Communications
+# EESC 7v86: Machine Learning in Wireless Communications

 This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel with Rayleigh fading and both QAM and QPSK symbols (Gray coded).